Please be ready with your application reference number starting with 'P'. For example P1234567

 Each of the above separately have a maximum penalty of 21 years of imprisonment, fine or both.
 If the trial is heard and handled Summarily by the Magistrate then it will include 1 year of imprisonment and a fine of 20 penalty units.

-Robbery offences committed in Tasmania will show up on an individual’s national criminal history check result if there was a conviction recorded against the individual in a court of law in Australia.
+Robbery offences committed in Tasmania will show up on an individual’s Nationally Coordinated Criminal History Check result if there was a conviction recorded against the individual in a court of law in Australia.
 The offence is displayed in accordance with the Spent Convictions legislation.

 You can obtain your criminal background check online via the Australian National Character Check (ANCC®) website.